sevenmind/opentelemetry_logger_metadata_datadog/README.md

 # OpentelemetryLoggerMetadataDataDog

-Adds OpenTelemetry trace identifiers to logs.
+Adds OpenTelemetry trace identifiers to logs in the datadog format. i.e. adds `{"dd": {"trace_id":12315400,"span_id":8944345}}` to your logger metadata.

+Logging into a json format with [logger_json](https://github.com/Nebo15/logger_json) is recommended.

 ## Installation